MickMake/GoSungrow/README.md

 This GoLang package does several things:
 1. Provides ready access to all API calls via a simple get/put framework.
 2. MQTT client to push to [HomeAssistant](https://www.home-assistant.io/).
-3. Graphing any data points, over daily, monthly and yearly with 5 to hour time granularity.
+3. Graphing any data points, over daily, monthly and yearly with 5 minute to 1 hour granularity.
 4. Output data to various formats - JSON, CSV, raw, Graphing, XML, XLSX, Markdown, and GoLang structures.